dilshankarunarathne/ml-notes/README.md

 **a continuous valued output**.

 Consider another scenario.
 We have given a dataset of people who tested for brest cancer against the type of the brest cancer detected.
+Let's say 0 - no cancer, 1 - type A,
 Classification problems. --write a note